hasansezertasan/pyproject/CODE_OF_CONDUCT.md

-# Code of Conduct - theproject
+# Code of Conduct - projectname

 ## Our Pledge